Contact InformationMain office:

 The GED® test contains five parts that can be taken separately, but must all be passed to receive a high school credential.
 Test-takers who have started the 2002 Series GED® Test but not finished and passed every section have until December to do so.
 Otherwise, their scores will expire, and they will have to start over again with the new 2014 GED® test.

-Sharon Miles, director of adult education and literacy services for CCRI’s Center for Workforce and Community Education, said Community College of Rhode Island’s Liston Campus in Providence and Flanagan Campus in Lincoln are the largest GED® test centers in the state.
+Sharon Miles, director of adult education and literacy services for CCRI’s Workforce Partnerships, said Community College of Rhode Island’s Liston Campus in Providence and Flanagan Campus in Lincoln are the largest GED® test centers in the state.
 “This whole transition is going to touch a lot of people,” she said.

 Miles said the ability to use a computer on the GED® should be helpful to most students.
 They will type with a keyboard during the essay sections and use convenient computer word processing actions such as digitally copying, erasing and moving large sections of text.
 They will be able to “drag and drop” information and answers on the exams.
 In addition, an embedded computer calculator will be available for parts of the math section.
 Computer testing tutorials are planned at CCRI but are not yet in place.